covallee/constant-11ty/about/index.md

 socialImage: /img/socials/about.jpg
 ---

+# About me

-I am Constant, I'm lead front-end dev @ Cirque du Soleil
+I am Constant, I'm a lead front-end engineer at Cirque du Soleil Entertainment Group.

 Some of the technologies that I use: